alamandor/psuCryptaag/README.md

 ## How to Run it
 Run the binary created, it will create a ciphertext version of the plaintext in output.txt.
 And then it will decrypt it with the reversed key schedule, Putting the decrypted text in a file named decoutput.txt.
 Padding is done in temporary files which are created and deleted by the program.

+## Unresolved Issues
+- Final round of ciphertext not the same as the test vector example.
+All ciphertext leading up to it is correct however.
+Not sure how to fix yet.